 Small-diaphragm condensers benefit from extended frequency responses (sometimes well above the audible spectrum) and a flatter high-end frequency response.

-It’s also worth noting that condenser mic diaphragms are often tuned in such a way that their natural resonant frequencies are diminished in their frequency response.
+It's also worth noting that condenser mic diaphragms are often tuned so that their natural resonant frequencies are diminished in their frequency response.